AAVMC Diversity Initiatives

 Each month Lisa Greenhill, Associate Executive Director for Institutional Research and Diversity at AAVMC, will host different speakers for presentations and interviews on diversity topics and program for approximately an hour.
 Participants/viewers will be able to access the program live, post questions, engage in a chat room and during the program.
 At the end of the program, the session will automatically upload to YouTube for later viewing.

-To access the new program: Diversity & Inclusion on Air
+Access the program: Diversity & Inclusion on Air

 AAVMC Diversity Committee